Andy4495/MspTandV/README.md

 #### Impact of Using Calibrated Temperature

-In my experience, I have found that using a calibrated measurement for temperature is absolutely necessary, as the uncalibrated and calibrated temperature readings can vary significantly (10s of degrees Fahrenheit).
+In my experience, I have found that using a calibrated measurement for temperature is absolutely necessary, as the uncalibrated and calibrated temperature readings can vary significantly (tens of degrees Fahrenheit).

 ### Voltage